PabloMansanet/HierophantMod/mechanics.md

 ## Powers:

 ## Vow of Poverty (cost 1 power common)
    * You may not gain gold during the battle or as a reward.
-Regenerate 4.
-   * Enhanced: Regenerate 5 + innate.
+At the beginning of your turn, gain 1 strength.
+(Innate)

 ## Vow of Sobriety (cost 0 power uncommon)
    * You may not consume or earn potions as a reward during this combat.
-Gain +2 (+3) dexterity.
-   * Enhanced: Innate.
+At the beginning of your turn, gain 1 dexterity.
+(Innate)

 ## Vow of Contemplation (cost 1 power rare)
    * Every turn, shuffle an unplayable meditation status card in your draw pile, then draw two cards.
+(Innate)

+## Vow of Sanctity (cost 1 power common)
+   * You lose 2 extra piety when dealing damage.
+   * At the end of your turn, gain 10 piety.
+(Innate)

+## Vow of Purity (cost 2 power rare)
+   * You may not inflict any negative status effects.
+At the start of your turn, gain 1 artifact.
    * Enhanced: Innate.

-## Vow of Sanctity (cost 2 power common)
-   * You lose 4 extra piety when dealing damage.
-   * At the end of your turn, gain 6 (8) piety.
-   * Enhanced: Innate.

-## Vow of Purity (cost 1 power rare)
-   * You may not inflict any negative status effects.
-Gain +2 artifact.
-   * Enhanced: Innate, +3 artifact.

 ## Vow of Stability (cost 1 power rare)
    * You take double unblocked damage.
 At the end of your turn, double your block.

 ## Martyrdom (cost 1 power uncommon)
-   * At the end of your turn, lose 1 HP and gain 4 (6) piety.

-## Sin and Contrition (cost 1 power uncommon)
    * Shuffle 3 wounds into your deck.
    * Whenever you draw a status card, gain 4 (6) piety.